nbrandtner/MTCG/README.md

 ### 2.2 Server Components

-The server comprises several core components that handle specific routes:
+The server comprises several core components that handle specific routes.
+Each handler has now been separated into its own class within a dedicated package (`game.restapi.handlers`), improving modularity:

-- **UserHandler**: Handles user registration and creation of new users.
-(Right now new Users are being saved in a Hashmap because i havent fully set up the PostgreSQL Docker Container)
+- **UserHandler**: Handles user registration and creation of new users. *(Currently, new users are being saved in a `HashMap` since the PostgreSQL Docker container is not fully set up.)*
 - **SessionHandler**: Manages user login and token generation for session management.
 - **PackageHandler**: Responsible for adding new card packages to the server.
 - **AcquirePackageHandler**: Handles transactions where users acquire a package using their coins.
+- **CardsHandler**: Handles requests related to viewing acquired cards.
+- **DeckHandler**: Handles requests for managing and configuring a user’s deck.
+- **TradingHandler**: Manages trading deals between users.
+- **StatsHandler**: Provides access to user statistics.
+- **ScoreboardHandler**: Displays the scoreboard, showing users' rankings.
+- **BattleHandler**: Handles battles between users.

 ### 2.3 Class Diagram

-The following class diagram illustrates the relationships between the core classes in the application.
+The following class diagrams illustrate the relationships between the core classes in the application.

 Class Diagram for the Handlers:
 ![Class Diagram](./uml-diagram01.png)

-Class Diagram for the rest:
+Class Diagram for the Model Classes:
 ![Class Diagram](./uml-diagram02.png)

-(it was too much to fit on one screenshot with the tool i used)
+*(It was too much to fit in one screenshot with the tool I used.)*

 ### 2.4 Key Classes

 #### 2.4.1 `MTCGServer`
 The `MTCGServer` is responsible for initializing and running the server, creating the various contexts for the different routes.
+It links all the handlers into their respective endpoints.

 #### 2.4.2 `User`
 The `User` class stores user-related information such as username, password, coins, stack (cards), and deck.